ImplFerris/pico-pico/src/ultrasonic/action.md

 ## Action

-We'll start by generating the project using the template, then modify the code to fit the current project’s requirements.
+We'll start by generating the project using the template, then modify the code to fit the current project's requirements.

 ## Generating From template